CookieFNP/CookieFNP/README.md

 - 👋 Hi, I’m @CookieFNP
 - 👀 I’m interested in reading and listening music.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning LLM & loT & java.
 - 💞️ I’m looking for someone to work together~
 - 📫 How to reach me : finer2022@163.com